 How to fly cheaper?

 Flying around Europe can be really cheap.
 Most low budget airlines have discount clubs or newsletters, where they tell you about special offers.
 If you can start in the middle of the week, tickets will usually be cheaper.
 Weekends and holidays are usually the most expensive.
 We follow a few Slovenian sites, which find discounts and great deals on tickets.
 For long distance flying, collecting air miles can be great.
 Is your credit card connected to your frequent flier account?
-For more cheap tickets hacks for all world check out Thrifty Nomads.
+For more cheap tickets hacks for all world check out Thrifty Nomads or GAP advice portal.

 Check the luggage requirements before you start packing.
 Budget airlines have special ideas about sizes and some allow extra small bags for free.
 Put all your liquids in mini containers and in a transparent bag.
 I always put them on top of everything else, so I can quickly pull them out for security check.
 If you only bring carry-on luggage, there shouldn’t be any big bottles packed in there.
 You also have to show all your electronics, so they should be in an easy to reach place.
 Don’t wear any metallic objects on you and going through the check will be like walking in a park.